 Courses begin with Socratic-style, interactive meetings to make sure you gain a solid theoretical understanding of material before you apply it to real world scenarios.
 Taking part in the program, you will solve challenges provided by industry partners, work with authentic data and design a project that connects all courses under a common theme.

-Going beyond the Bucerius campus, participants in the Summer Program in Legal Technology and Operations will take part in a two-day excursion to Frankfurt am Main.
-In addition to being the Eurozone's financial capital, the city is also home to offices for most large international laws firms.
-During a weekend trip, you will take part in workshops at a prominent legal innovation hub and engage in discussion with practitioners from a leading alternative legal services provider with over 2,000 employees across three continents.
+In 2018 and 2019, participants were taken beyond the Bucerius campus with a two-day excursion to Frankfurt am Main to take part in workshops at a legal innovation hub and engage in discussion with practitioners from a leading alternative legal services provider with over 2,000 employees across three continents.